Ritesh-sudo/CreditCardScorePred/README.md

 - **Model Evaluation:** Detailed performance analysis using metrics like accuracy, precision, recall, and ROC-AUC.
 - **Modular Code Design:** Organized structure to facilitate easy updates, maintenance, and future enhancements.
 - **Deployment Ready:** Scripts and modules designed for straightforward integration into production environments.

+## Technologies Used

+	•	Programming Language: Python
+	•	Data Handling: Pandas, NumPy
+	•	Machine Learning Libraries: Scikit-Learn, XGBoost
+	•	Visualization: Matplotlib, Seaborn
+	•	Interactive Analysis: Jupyter Notebook

+## Data

+The project utilizes historical financial data that includes:
+	•	Customer Demographics: Age, employment status, and other personal attributes.
+	•	Credit History: Records of past loans, repayment behavior, and credit activity.
+	•	Financial Metrics: Income, expenditure, and spending patterns.

+Raw data should be stored in the data/raw/ directory, while the preprocessing script transforms and cleans the data for modeling.

+## Model Details

+The project experiments with several machine learning models:
+	•	Logistic Regression: Serves as a baseline to capture fundamental trends.
+	•	Random Forest: Captures complex, non-linear relationships in the data.
+	•	XGBoost: An advanced boosting algorithm that delivers robust performance with careful tuning.

+Each model is evaluated using cross-validation and optimized through hyperparameter tuning to ensure reliable performance.

+## Results and Evaluation

+Model performance is assessed using multiple key metrics:
+	•	Accuracy: The overall correctness of the model’s predictions.
+	•	Precision & Recall: Metrics to evaluate the model’s performance in predicting positive cases.
+	•	ROC-AUC: Measures the model’s ability to distinguish between classes.